Lemonnycodes/Advanced-Data-Analysis-and-Predictive-Modeling/README.md

   - Initially, Naive Bayes was used to determine the activity of the compounds and provided decent results.
 However, using the Decision Tree with boosting resulted in a significant improvement in accuracy.

-## Project 4: K-Means Clustering on High-Dimensional Data
+##  K-Means Clustering on High-Dimensional Data

 **Objective:**
 Utilize dimensionality reduction and K-Means clustering to efficiently group high-dimensional data, demonstrating the effectiveness of clustering techniques in handling complex datasets.